BeneathTheInk/Temple/README.md

 A modern JavaScript view framework.

-* __Reactive__ - Powered by [Meteor](http://meteor.com)'s [dependency package](https://github.com/meteor/meteor/blob/e78861b7d0dbb60e5e2bf59bab2cb06ce6596c04/packages/deps/deps.js), it is simple to automatically update the DOM as things change.
 * __Modular & Extensible__ - Views are encapsulated, reusable components, making testing and separation of concerns easy.
-* __Impartial__ - Temple is focused purely on the View aspect of web applications and can be easily integrated with existing platforms.
+* __Data Neutral__ - Temple is focused purely on the View aspect of web applications and can be easily integrated with existing frameworks and platforms.
+* __Tiny__ - Temple has no external dependencies and weighs in at just under 19KB minified.
+* __Reactive__ - Keep the interface up-to-date flexibly with auto-running computations powered by [Meteor](http://meteor.com)'s [dependency package](https://github.com/meteor/meteor/blob/e78861b7d0dbb60e5e2bf59bab2cb06ce6596c04/packages/deps/deps.js).

 __Note: This library is under active development.
 Use at your own risk!__